-In Verisk Maplecroft’s Women’s and Girls’ Rights Index 2016, Myanmar is ranked 33rd out of 198 countries (where 1st denotes the greatest risk).
-The index categorises the country as exposing investors to an ‘extreme risk’ of association with practices that discriminate against, or otherwise limit or infringe the rights of, women and girls.
+In Verisk Maplecroft’s Women and Girls’ Rights Index 2017, Myanmar is ranked 44th out of 198 countries (where ranks closer to one denote greatest risk).
+This means that businesses and investors are at ‘high risk’ of association with practices that discriminate against, or otherwise infringe upon the rights of women and girls.

-Poverty and discriminatory practices pose significant barriers to equality for girls and young women in Myanmar.
-National statistics indicate growing equal access to education for boys and girls as well as increased levels of literacy among the female population.
-For example, initial results from the 2015 national census show that the proportion of school-age children attending school (ages 6-18) is equal for both genders.
-However, other social indicators suggest that the census results could be inaccurate or skewed between urban and rural communities.
-Furthermore, school attendance for both sexes begins to drop sharply after primary school age, going from about 69% at age 12 to 30% for girls at age 16; the proportion for males at this age is slightly lower.
-Nonetheless, the Asia Development Bank (ADB) reports that the ratio of girls to boys in education varies significantly from state to state.
-For example, the ratio of girls to boys in Rakhine state was 70% compared with 115% in Kayin state.
-The ADB also found that the dropout rate for girls is 7% higher than for boys.[i]
+National data suggests that that equal access to education for boys and girls is becoming more common, as well as increased levels of literacy among the female population.
+For example, results from the 2015 national census show that the proportion of school-age children attending school (ages 6-18) is nearly equal for both sexes.
+However, poverty, discriminatory practices and conflict continue to pose significant barriers to equality for girls and young women.
+Indeed, school attendance for both sexes begins to drop sharply after primary school age, going from about 82% at age 10 to 37%% for girls at age 16; the proportion for males at this age is slightly lower.

 However, huge regional disparities exist in relation to educational attainment.
 For example, the share of girls to boys in education in Rakhine state was 70% compared with 115% in Kayin state.
 Female literacy of young women in conflict-affected Shan State is also the lowest in the country, at 59.4% compared to 92% at the national level.